 When you’re craving classic diner food, head to Camellia Grill.
 A favorite both late at night and early in the morning, Camellia Grill is good no matter the hour.
 The counter snakes through this landmark restaurant, ensuring counter seats for all.

 Mid-City has become a bit of a breakfast hub in New Orleans, and Wakin’ Bakin’ is one of the main reasons why.
 One thing that sets Wakin’ Bakin’ apart from the rest is delivery (to Mid-City and the Bayou St. John area).
-If you’re in need of some serious breakfast, but can’t be bothered to leave the house?
-Wakin’ Bakin’ is the call to make.
+If you’re in need of some serious breakfast, but can’t be bothered to leave the house, Wakin’ Bakin’ is the call to make.
 Not in the delivery area but willing to make the trek?
-Their dine-in space is on Banks Street virtually across the street from Biscuits and Buns.
+Their dine-in space is on Banks Street cross the street from Biscuits and Buns.

 If you find yourself craving breakfast at a decidedly non-breakfast time of day, you’re in luck: this Bourbon Street restaurant serves breakfast all the time.
 Given its prime location, you’re almost sure to get a meal and a show at Clover’s, whether it is from the other customers or the side order of sass that comes free with every meal.